 Humans have been encoding thought and experience since we first began carving bones to mark the lunar cycles.
 As we discover new methods of communication – drums, papyrus, books, radios, computers – we reevaluate and redefine the world in terms of the new technologies’ properties, creating new modes of opportunity, thought and social experience.
 By appropriating new communication technologies, the spirit creates symbols and rituals – hieroglyphs, printing presses, online databases.

 This site is the virtual home for many of my various projects.
 As different as they are, they all have one thing in common: they were created from a desire to fill a vacuum, a hole in the community.
-My projects have included documenting our ventures into cyberspace — opening new territory while maintaining the strength of our traditional knowledge; manifesting a tradition-based coven (JaguarMoon.org , now in it’s fourteenth year); creating an ever-growing database of reviews of items of interest to our community (at FacingNorth.net); participating in cutting edge magickal theory; and outlining a magickal and spiritual perspective of group dynamics.
-Most recently, I’ve become a contributor to several of Llewellyn Worldwide’s annuals.
+My projects have included documenting our ventures into cyberspace — opening new territory while maintaining the strength of our traditional knowledge; manifesting a tradition-based coven (JaguarMoon.org , now in it’s twentieth year); creating an ever-growing database of reviews of items of interest to our community (at FacingNorth.net); participating in cutting edge magickal theory; and outlining a magickal and spiritual perspective of group dynamics.

 Looking to the future, my tradition continues to evolve, requiring updating and new documentation and I’m re-involving myself in presentations on leadership and related topics.